By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Norwich airport accident claims.

 - Essential References

 With a total of 34,281 aircraft movements in 2018 alone, Norwich airport is one of several airports across the UK which provides internal and external flights.
 For many holiday makers, their trip begins the moment they set foot in the airport.
 As Norwich airport serves to both international and regional destinations, a variety of passengers will cross its doors on a regular basis.
-From working professionals and families to stag dos and hen parties, the premises may become busy with numerous holiday makers at any given time.
+From working professionals and families to stag dos and hen parties, the premises may become busy with numerous holidaymakers at any given time.
 When these busy moments arise, it is possible for the risk of hazards to increase and, as a result, compromise an individual’s travel plans.
 In some cases, an accident could even affect the victim’s private and work life too.
 You could even make a claim if your flight is delayed or cancelled under EU law.

 These circumstances are not limited to passengers.
 Even if you are an employee of Norwich airport and you suffer an unexpected accident, you could also seek legal assistance from a personal injury solicitor.
 The cause of your accident is non-essential, as long as your legal expert can prove you were not at fault, you may be awarded compensation for your injury and/or illness.

 Throughout this guide will be information and guidance about how to pursue a personal injury claim for an accident at Norwich airport.
 We will include examples of the most common accident types, along with advice on what additional steps could be taken following an accident in order to gather supporting evidence for your case.
 It should be noted, however, that each case is unique.
 Therefore, if your circumstances are not listed in the sections below, this does not necessarily mean that you do not hold a valid claim.
-As such, our expert advisors can assess the validity under a free, no obligation consultation.
+As such, our expert advisors can assess the validity under a free, no-obligation consultation.

 An accident in Norwich airport is an unfortunate incident that occurs both unexpectedly and unintentionally.
-An accident could take any forms and encompass any number of people at one time, sometimes resulting in harm.
+An accident could take any form and encompass any number of people at one time, sometimes resulting in harm.
 For a personal injury lawyer to reasonably deduce whether your claim is valid, they must first determine three main factors:

 - Did the accident result from negligence?